 If you are tired of schlepping yourself to the gym or shelling out big bucks for boutique workout memberships, it may be time to build a CrossFit garage gym.
 The benefits of this convenient setup are quite obvious, but you may be wondering how to turn your garage into a CrossFit gym.
 You can make it happen by planning a layout that fits your space, preparing your walls and floor, and buying a few CrossFit garage gym essentials.
-Keep reading to get tons of DIY garage gym ideas you can create in your own space.
+Keep reading to get tons of tips for how to build a Crossfit gym in your garage.

 What Do I Need For a CrossFit Gym at Home?